 The day will include a mix of theory and practice, so please wear loose comfortable clothing.

 Who is this event for?

 The masterclass is suitable for people coming for their own personal benefit, as well as mindfulness teachers, and others who wish to incorporate mindfulness and compassion into their work with others, including NHS Staff and other Health Professionals.

-The day is suitable for people wishing to learn to live with their own health problems, pain, stress, or anxiety, as well as Health Professionals, carers, and others who wish to incorporate mindfulness and compassion into their work.
-Mindfulness teachers and practitioners are also welcome to use this as a CPD opportunity in order to look at different ways to deliver mindfulness (Certificate of attendance with 6 hours CPD will be available on request).
+Mindfulness teachers and practitioners are also welcome to use this as a CPD opportunity in order to look at different ways to deliver mindfulness (a certificate of attendance with 5 hours CPD will be available on request).